A Constant Approximation Algorithm for Scheduling Packets on Line Networks: Approximation Algorithm for Very Short Packets

 We now prove the integral case.
 The proof is a variation of the proof for the fractional case in which the supports of pre-flows and suffix-flows are disjoint.
-Namely, one alternates between slabs that support prefix-flow and slabs that support suffix-flow.
+Namely, one alternates between slabs that support prefix-flows and slabs that support suffix-flows.

 In the integral case, each accepted request $r_i$ is allocated a single path $p_i$, and the allocated paths satisfy the capacity constraints.
 As in the fractional case, let $q_i\triangleq p'_i\circ q''_i$, where $p'_i$ is the prefix of $p_i$ till a boundary vertex $(v,jd)$, and $q''_i$ is a forward-only path.
 We need to prove that there exists a subset of at least $c/(2(B+c))$ of the paths $\{q_i\}_i$ that satisfy the capacity constraints.
 This subset is constructed in two steps.